-Members may declare their candidacy by submitting a Consent to Serve form to the WSNA Secretary no later than 60 days prior to the first meeting of the WSNA General Assembly (deadline is Feb.
-28, 2021) or by being nominated from the floor at the General Assembly (April 28, 2021).
+Members who want to self-declare their candidacy for an elected office, or express interest in appointed positions, may do so by submitting a Consent to Serve form by 5 p.m. on April 28, 2021 (the day of General Assembly) or by being nominated from the floor at the General Assembly.
 However, these nominations will not be printed in the Spring 2021 issue of The Washington Nurse due to advance time required for printing.

 The names of all candidates, regardless of time and method of nomination, will appear on the mailed election ballot, to be sent out following the April 28, 2021 General Assembly.
 Additionally, write-in candidates are allowed.